 Festool did kindly sponsored me a DF500 Domino to use in my videos, which has been a game changer in the woodworking industry, and is what I consider to be a Festool essential.

 (Despite not being a direct affiliate for Festool, I may still recieve a commision from Festool items if purchased through Axminster Tools and Machinery and/or Power Tool World.)

 While I do not use a dovetail guide for my work, I recognise that this is a very useful tool for getting instant results as a beginner.
 I wish I could have owned one when I was starting off!
 There are many things I do like about this guide and a couple of things I don't like about it.
 All of which are disclosed in this video.
 If any sales are generated through my affiliate link in the description, I will get a commission.

-I occasionally get asked if I am sponsored by Lie-Nielsen, Veritas and Benchcrafted; mainly because of my big beautiful workbench thats often littered with these tools.
+I am occasionally asked if I am sponsored by Lie-Nielsen, Veritas and Benchcrafted; mainly because of my big beautiful workbench that's often littered with these tools.
 While I would love this to be true, unfortunately it isn't.

 As for Lie-Nielsen vs. Veritas, I couldn't tie myself to either of them.
 Simply because I prefer using Lie-Nielsen bench planes over Veritas Bench planes.
 Although I prefer using Veritas joinery planes over Lie-Nielsen joinery planes.

 As for Benchcrafted.
 I'm confident my Roubo Workbench series as well as my Benchcrafted Review video has generated many sales of vice hardware.
 However I do not have any agreement with Benchcrafted or their suppliers.
 So on that note, tell them I sent you!